349th Air Refueling Squadron: Air Force reserve

 In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
 The 349th was inactivated when ConAC reorganized its reserve units under the wing base organization system in June 1949.
-The squadron's personnel and equipment, along with other reserve units at Miami were transferred to elements of the 435th Troop Carrier Wing.
+The squadron was inactivated, and its personnel and equipment, along with that of other reserve units at Miami were transferred to elements of the 435th Troop Carrier Wing.